Donation Receipts: Ultimate Guide for Nonprofit Organizations

 If a donation exceeds $250, the donor must obtain written acknowledgment of the donation before claiming a charitable contribution on their federal income tax return.

-Plus, a donation receipt is a chance to show donors that your organization is responsible, transparent, and grateful for all support.
+A donation receipt is also a chance to show donors that your organization is responsible, transparent, and grateful for their support.

 Why Donation Receipts Matter to Nonprofits

 Proactively sending donation receipts is key to building long-lasting and trusting relationships with your donors.
-Plus, it’s the perfect opportunity to show your appreciation for their donation.
+Plus, it’s the perfect opportunity to acknowledge and show your appreciation for their donations.

-For first-time donors, this is one of their first interactions with you and will have a huge impact on whether or not they decide to give again.
+For first-time donors, this is one of their first interactions with your nonprofit website and donation experience, and it will have a huge impact on whether or not they decide to give again.

 When to Issue Donation Receipts

-There are no rules about when you must issue official donation receipts.
-Many nonprofits send receipts out by the end of the year or in January of the following year (in case of year-end donations).
+There are no rules about when to issue official donation receipts.
+Many nonprofits send out receipts by the end of the year or in January of the following year (in case of year-end donations).

-But…donors expect to receive a “thank you” for a contribution of any size, and they also expect it soon after making their gift.
-So, it’s advised to send out a donation acknowledgement, which typically includes a receipt, within 24-48 hours of the donation being made.
+However, donors expect to receive a “thank you” for a contribution of any size, and they expect it soon after donating.
+So, it’s advised to send out a donation confirmation, which typically includes a receipt, within 24 to 48 hours of the donation being made.
 This can be achieved by automating the process of issuing donation tax receipts (more on this below).

 The IRS requires donation receipts in certain situations: